 I can’t tell you the exact code unfortunately since many themes have product images in different classes or they are in different locations in your Shopify liquid files.

 Perhaps.
-You’ll also want to look at the text under your images and you may need to set the height here as well.
+You’ll also want to look at other text under your images such as reviews and prices and you may need to set the height here as well.

 Doesn’t that look so much better!
-Now I feel like I can browse these products and not get anxiety from the lack of uniformity.
+Now I feel like I can browse these products and not get anxiety.